How busy will Atlantic hurricane season be? Depends on who wins unusual battle of climatic titans

 Many forecasters aren’t sure which weather titan will prevail because the scenario hasn’t happened before on this scale.
 Most of them are expecting a near-draw — something about average.
 And that includes the National Oceanic and Atmospheric Administration, saying there’s a 40% chance of a near-normal season, 30% chance of an above-average season (more storms than usual) and a 30% chance of a below-normal season.

 “It's definitely kind of a rare setup for this year.
-That's why our probabilities are not 60% or 70%,” NOAA lead hurricane seasonal forecaster Matthew Rosencrans said at a Thursday news conference.
+That's why our probabilities are not 60% or 70%,” NOAA lead hurricane seasonal forecaster Matthew Rosencrans said.
 “There's a lot of uncertainty this year.”

 No matter how many storms brew, forecasters and Federal Emergency Management Agency Director Deanne Criswell reminded U.S. coastal residents from Texas to New England and people in the Caribbean and Central America that it only takes one hurricane to be a catastrophe if it hits you.